skills59/Kubernetes-One/README.md

 ---

-6- now deploy the template use the script
+6- now deploy the template using the script
 - "kubectl apply -f deployment.yml"